 St. Mark's Basilica stands near the Doge's Palace and St. Mark's Square, the hub of the city's social and religious life.
-With more than 43,000 square feet of golden mosaics, marble floors, and 500 columns from the third century, it is a unique temple in Italy.
+With more than 4,000 square meters of golden mosaics, marble floors and 500 columns dating back to the 3rd century, it is a unique temple in Italy.

-Being one of the most visited attractions in Venice, getting skip-the-line access to avoid waiting or booking a guided tour of the Basilica can be a great idea.
-You will need a ticket to access the most important jewels of St. Mark's Basilica, such as the Museum, the Treasury, and the Golden Spade.
+Being one of the most visited attractions in Venice, getting quick access to avoid queues or booking a guided tour of the Basilica can be a great idea.
+Access to the most important jewels of St. Mark's, the Museum, the Treasury and the Golden Spade, is paid.

 The most complete option to discover the best of Venice

-The perfect option to discover not only St. Mark's Basilica but also the Doge's Palace and the essential places of Venice with an expert guide
+The perfect choice to discover not only St. Mark's Basilica but also the Doge's Palace and the essential places of Venice with an expert guide.

-This group tour of St. Mark's Basilica and Doge's Palace is the most economical considering all that it includes, as in addition to the entrance tickets to St. Mark's Basilica and Doge's Palace, it includes a guided tour inside and a tour of Venice with an expert local guide.
+This group tour of St. Mark's Basilica and Doge's Palace is the most economical considering all that it includes, as in addition to admission to St. Mark's Basilica and Doge's Palace, it includes a guided tour of the interior and a tour of Venice with an expert local guide.

-During the 4 hours duration of this Venice Walking Tour and Express Entrance with visit to the Doge's Palace and St. Mark's Basilica, your guide will show you the most beautiful, unknown, and important corners of Venice while explaining the history of this city of canals.
+During the 4 hours duration of this Venice Walking Tour and Quick Entrance with visit to the Doge's Palace and St. Mark's Basilica, your guide will show you the most beautiful, unknown and important corners of Venice while explaining the history of this 'city of canals'.

-They will guide you on your tour of the Saint Mark's Basilica, erected in the year 828 to house the body of Saint Mark brought from Alexandria, and filled with gilded mosaics, some dating back to the early 13th century, such as those in the Ascension dome, depicting scenes from the New Testament.
+He will guide you on your tour of St. Mark's Basilica, erected in 828 to house the body of St. Mark brought from Alexandria, and filled with golden mosaics, some dating back to the early 13th century, such as those in the dome of the Ascension, depicting scenes from the New Testament.

-Why I like this option: this is the most dynamic and complete way to have an introduction to the best of the city and also to know its two most emblematic monuments with a professional guide.
+Why I like this option: this seemed to me the most dynamic and complete way to have an introduction to the best of the city and also to know its two most emblematic monuments with a professional.

 Recommended if... you are planning to visit both St. Mark's Basilica and the Doge's Palace and want to save by joining a guided tour.

-Access St. Mark's Basilica at the lowest price
+Access to St. Mark's Basilica at the lowest prices

-If you don't want to break the bank to visit St. Mark's Basilica, with this ticket you will skip the queues at the ticket office and you can tour it at your own pace.
+If you don't want to spend too much of your budget to visit the Basilica of San Marco, with this ticket you can skip the ticket office queues and visit it at your own pace.

-If you are not a fan of guided tours but you don't want to give up a tour of St. Mark's Basilica, don't worry.
+If you are not a fan of guided tours but do not want to give up touring the Basilica of San Marco inside, do not worry.
 With this ticket, if you buy it online and in advance, you can avoid the long lines that form at the ticket office at the entrance.

-Once inside, you will have as much time as you want to enjoy its architecture, the details of its altar, the spectacular mosaics on its floor, and of course, the views of St. Mark's Square from its terrace.
-Take your time and enjoy the visit.
-Keep reading and find what you should not miss on a self-guided tour!
+Once inside, you will have as much time as you want to enjoy its architecture, the details of its altar, the spectacular mosaics on its floor and of course, the views of St. Mark's Square from its terrace.
+Take your time and enjoy the visit (if you need to, I will tell you later what you should not miss if you want to visit it on your own).

 Why I like this option: in addition to being the most economical, it allows you greater flexibility of schedule to organize the visit at your own pace.